-Replacing the H2S Sensor
+Replacing the H2S or CO sensor

-Replace the H2S sensor when:
+Replace the $H_2S$ or CO sensor when:

-- The H2S channel cannot be calibrated correctly. - The H2S reading cannot be set to 0.0 by the Demand Zero command.
+- The H2S or CO channel cannot be calibrated correctly. - The H2S or CO reading cannot be set to 00 by the Demand Zero command.

-NOTE: Allow up to 1/2 hour after you replace the H_2S sensor, or if charged batteries have not been installed for an extended period, for the channel to show a normal response, then calibrate the sensor.
+NOTE: Allow up to 1/2 hour after you replace the H2S or CO sensor, or if charged batteries have not been installed for an extended period, for the channel to show a normal response, then calibrate the sensor.